 Few more clicks from different angles of the same set….

-I am a kind of a person who can’t resist stamping.
+I am the kind of person who can’t resist stamping.
 I have a good collection of ready backgrounds and embellishments.
-For next 2 sets of envelopes, I will be using the backgrounds few of which I created while teaching in my workshops.
+For the next 2 sets of envelopes, I will be using the backgrounds few of which I created while teaching in my workshops.

 And the last and final set in which I have nested the tag die to cut a huge window in the center of the envelopes.
 Also, I have used an extra tag to create another style of belly band around the envelopes.
 I kept one envelope simple with beautifully colored stamped images with Zig Clean Clear Brush Markers and the rest two shows a background created using distress inks and stamping.

-Hehehehe……I ould not resist Could not resist myself from using my old 3D style of stamped and layered flowers.
+Hehehehe……I could not resist myself from using my old 3D style of stamped and layered flowers.

 And that’s all from me today!!